Police Say 'Empire' Actor Jussie Smollett Attacked In Possible Hate Crime

 Authorities say the two attackers fled on foot.
 Chicago police say they are gathering video, identifying potential witnesses and trying to establish a timeline of events.

-Police tweeted Tuesday that they had received a report of the attack, and put out a call for anyone who had been in the area at the time to submit information to their tipline.
+Police put out a call for anyone who had been in the area at the time to submit information to their tipline.

 Statement on #ChicagoPolice hate crime investigation.
 We are taking these allegations very seriously and encourage anyone with information to report anonymously to https://t.co/yYAqzcVIfu pic.twitter.com/DxipALHXaz— Anthony Guglielmi (@AJGuglielmi) January 29, 2019

+Smollett's mother is African-American and his father is Jewish.
+In a 2016 interview, he calls his family "blu-ish — black and Jewish."

+On Fox's Empire, Smollett plays Jamal Lyon, a young gay man trying to win his music mogul father's approval.

-Twentieth Century Fox Television and Fox Entertainment, which produces Empire, said in a statement to NPR that it was "deeply saddened and outraged" to learn of the attack.
+Twentieth Century Fox Television and Fox Entertainment said in a statement to NPR that it was "deeply saddened and outraged" at the news.
 "We send our love to Jussie, who is resilient and strong, and we will work with law enforcement to bring these perpetrators to justice.
 The entire studio, network and production stands united in the face of any despicable act of violence and hate — and especially against one of our own."

+In an emotional video, Empire co-creator Lee Daniels addressed Smollett, whom he calls "my son."

+"You didn't deserve, nor anyone deserves, to have a noose put around your neck," he says.
+"You are better than that.
+We are better than that.
+America is better than that. ....
+Hold your head up, Jussie.
+I'm with you, I'll be there in a minute.
+It's just another f****** day in America."